 One of the main goals of One Book – One Lincoln is to encourage residents to read and openly discuss the same book.
 Talking about great literature with others often adds richness and depth to the experience of reading.
-We encourage you to join other members of the community in discussing Destiny of the Republic during September, October, November and December.
+We encourage you to join other members of the community in discussing The Unlikely Pilgrimage of Harold Fry during September, October and November.
 Everyone is welcome; for most groups, there will be no need to pre-register.[NOTE: The list of discussion opportunities may continue to grow as we hear from additional book discussion groups.
-If your private book group would be open to having guests for a One Book – One Lincoln discussion, please contact the Lincoln City Libraries at 441-8592 (Layne Pierce) or 441-8575 (Carol Swanson) to let us know that we can list you on this page!
+If your private book group would be open to having guests for a One Book – One Lincoln discussion, please contact the Lincoln City Libraries at 441-8562 to let us know that we can list you on this page!
 Please revisit this page for updated information as One Book – One Lincoln continues.]

 We can provide a discussion leader for your group

-So you want to have a One Book – One Lincoln discussion group, but you don’t have a discussion leader?
+So, you want to have a One Book – One Lincoln discussion group, but you don’t have a discussion leader?
 This Fall and Winter, Lincoln City Libraries staff will be available to book groups, extension clubs, organizations and businesses interested in hosting a discussion group.
-For further information, call Lincoln City Libraries, 441-8592 (Layne Pierce) or 441-8575 (Carol Swanson).
+For further information, call Lincoln City Libraries, 441-8571.

 Bethany Branch Library